 600 New Jersey Ave NW

-The Federalist Society and the Georgetown Center for the Constitution invite you to join us Thursday, April 11, 2019 at 6 pm for the first annual Thomas M. Cooley Judicial Lecture, which will be delivered by Judge Joan Larsen of the US Court of Appeals for the Sixth Circuit.
-The topic of the lecture is "Respecting Local Control: State Law in the Federal System."
+The Federalist Society and the Georgetown Center for the Constitution invite you to join us for the second annual Thomas M. Cooley Judicial Lecture, which will be delivered by Judge Neomi Rao of the U.S. Court of Appeals for the D.C.
+Circuit.

 The lecture will be held at Georgetown University Law Center Hart Auditorium, and will be followed by a reception.
 The lecture and reception are free and open to the public, but pre-registration is required.

 Thomas M. Cooley was the longstanding Chief Justice of the Michigan Supreme Court and Dean of the Michigan Law School.
-This lecture series is commissioned to honor United States judges who have made significant legal impact as professors and jurists.
-Before her appointment to the Sixth Circuit, Judge Larsen was a Justice on the Michigan Supreme Court and professor at the University of Michigan Law School.
-The Federalist Society and Georgetown University Center for the Constitution are honored to have Judge Larsen inaugurate this lecture series.
+This lecture series is commissioned to honor United States judges who have made a significant legal impact as professors and jurists.
+Before her appointment to the D.C.
+Circuit, Judge Rao was the Administrator of the Office of Information and Regulatory Affairs, which is an office in OMB focused on regulatory review.
+Before this she was a professor of structural constitutional law, administrative law, legislation, and statutory interpretation at the Antonin Scalia Law School at George Mason University, where she also founded the Center for the Study of the Administrative State.
+The Federalist Society and the Georgetown Center for the Constitution are honored to have Judge Rao continue this lecture series.

 Schedule of Events:

 6:35 pm - Introduction and Presentation of the 2020 Thomas M. Cooley Book Prize

 6:40 pm - Remarks by Thomas M. Cooley Book Prize Recipient